spangea/Pyra/README.md

 Pyra is a high-level linter static analyzer for data science applications written in Python, that helps developers identify potential issues in their data science code written in Python, as an extension of [Lyra](https://github.com/caterinaurban/Lyra).

-Pyra is based on the peer-reviewed publication:
+Pyra is based on the peer-reviewed publications:
 > Greta Dolcetti, Agostino Cortesi, Caterina Urban, Enea Zaffanella. _**"Towards a High Level Linter for Data Science"**_.
 In Proceedings of the 10th ACM SIGPLAN International Workshop on Numerical and Symbolic Abstract Domains (NSAD 2024), co-located with SPLASH 2024.
+>
+> Dolcetti, G., Arceri, V., Mensi, A., Zaffanella, E., Urban, C., Cortesi, A. (2026). _**"Introducing Pyra: A High-Level Linter for Data Science Software**_..
+In: Dutra, I., et al. Machine Learning and Knowledge Discovery in Databases.
+Applied Data Science Track and Demo Track.

 ### Abstract datatype analysis